 The Advisory Committee includes representatives of the business and development sectors, citizens, City staff, City Commissions, and the City Council.
 The study entailed in-depth discussions with the Advisory Committee and other community stakeholders to develop a comprehensive parking management plan that responds to the unique access environment, goals, and objectives of Downtown Ashland.
-This was coupled with an evaluation of existing downtown parking policies, standards, and actual usage.
-The parking management plan and its development process are summarized in this report.
+This was coupled with an evaluation of planned multimodal projects in the downtown core and existing parking policies, standards, and actual usage.2 The parking management plan and its development process are summarized in this report.

-&lt;sup>1 See: Ashland Downtown Parking Management and Multi-Modal Circulation Plan -October 2014, (Community Planning Workshop and the University of Oregon).
+1 See: Ashland Downtown Parking Management and Multi-Modal Circulation Plan -October 2014, (Community Planning Workshop and the University of Oregon).

-&lt;sup>2 Usage data was derived from two sources: (1) Ashland Downtown Parking Management and Multi-Modal Circulation Plan (October 2014) and (2) Off-street usage data collected by Rick Williams Consulting (August 2015).
+2 Usage data was derived from two sources: (1) Ashland Downtown Parking Management and Multi-Modal Circulation Plan (October 2014) and (2) Off-street usage data collected by Rick Williams Consulting (August 2015).